 Here are a couple of videos illustrating two slightly different methods of training Desert Roses.

 The first is simpler and less invasive to the tree.

 The second is quite aggressive and involves a lot of hard pruning to roots and limbs.

 How to Grow Adenium Desert Rose As A Bonsai at Home Easily

 You may wish to try the first method, to begin with, engage in deeper study, and then come back to the second method once you have developed a deeper understanding of the art of bonsai.

 Regardless of whether you acquire an Adenium bonsai already started or try one of these two training methods, you will need to provide the plant with consistent grooming, maintenance and care to keep it healthy and happy and to maintain its attractive size and shape.

-One thing you should be aware of at the outset is the milky sap is toxic, and developing a bonsai involves quite a bit of handling.
+One thing you should be aware of at the outset is the milky sap of Desert roses is toxic, and developing a bonsai involves quite a bit of handling.